0800 043 0020

 If you are planning a holiday and will be Catamaran Sailing, you must have a Travel Insurance policy before you leave your home.

-JS Travel Insurance covers many other types of Sailing and Catamaran Sailing.
+JS Travel Insurance covers many other types of Sailing, including catamaran sailing.

 To contact us by telephone or email, 0800 043 0020 / 01273 092 757 support@jsinsurance.co.uk